 Planning an Alaskan Vacation: Where and When to Go

-What are the first things that come to mind when you think of Alaska?
-Steep-walled fjords, charismatic bears, soaring eagles, breaching whales, or glaciers creeping down the side of a mountain and into the sea?
-Then you’re already in tune with some of our state’s grandest sights.
-But there’s so much to Alaska that it can’t possibly be summed up in just one image—and every part of the state is a little bit different.
+What comes to mind when you think of Alaska?
+If it’s steep-walled fjords, charismatic wildlife, or glaciers creeping down the side of a mountain, then you’re already in tune with some of our state’s grandest sights.
+But there’s so much to Alaska—and every part of the state is a little different.
 Get started planning an Alaskan vacation with the tips below.

 Where to Go